juergenweb/FrontendForms/README.md

 // function name is formInterests, so the placeholder name is formInterests too!!

-function formInterests(string $id = 'myform') // add the ID of the form as the parameter{
+function formInterests(string $id = 'myform'){ // add the ID of the form as the parameter

    $form = new \FrontendForms\Form($id); // use the ID as set inside the constructor